 - Children living outside the designated area with a sibling attending the academy at the time of admission.

-In the event of over-subscription within any of a-e above, priority will be given to those living closest to the school by the shortest designated public route recorded in the LA’s Geographic Information System operated by the Directorate for Children, Young People and Families;
+In the event of over-subscription within any of the above points, priority will be given to those living closest to the school by the shortest designated public route recorded in the LA’s Geographic Information System operated by the Directorate for Children, Young People and Families;

 Children in Public Care (Looked after Children), also called ‘Children Looked After’, are children who are in the care of a local authority or provided with accommodation by that authority under section 22 of the Children Act 1989.